An Artists’ Enclave, Saint Paul de Vence, near the French Riviera

 Located close to the town, this private vacation villa can accommodate five people.
 The first floor has a living room with a fireplace, and sliding doors that look out onto the garden and let in tons of sunlight.
 In the eat-in kitchen, you’ll find amenities like an electric and gas stove, a dining table, and colorful painted tiles.
 There is another dining table on the terrace, which is surrounded by leafy trees and an outdoor barbecue that’s ready to use.
 On the second floor are two bedrooms, one with a private terrace that looks over the garden.

 The gardens and location make this villa feel like a hideaway, but it’s actually very close to Saint Paul de Vence.
 Perched on a hilltop, the fortified city of Saint Paul de Vence was built in the 13th century and retains its medieval character today.
-In town, you’ll enjoy perusing through the many art galleries, studios and craft workshops there.
+You’ll enjoy perusing through the picturesque Saint Paul de Vence attractions, including many art galleries, studios and craft workshops there.
 There are incredible views of the Mediterranean, the Alps and the hills, all from different ends of the town.

 The legendary restaurant, Colombe d’Or, is a restaurant where artists like Picasso paid their tabs with paintings, and French film luminaries used to gather.
 Also not to be missed is the Fondation Maeght, one of the most notable small museums of modern art in the world, with works by Chagall, Calder and Dubuffet.